Stuffed Zucchini Boats

 overhead shot of zucchini taco boats

-Made with healthy, simple ingredients, this is a great recipe for meal prep or any weeknight dinner.
+Made with healthy, simple ingredients, this stuffed zucchini boat recipe is great for meal prep or any weeknight dinner.
+For volumes, see the full printable recipe card below.

 • Zucchini – If it’s zucchini season, this is a great way to reap the harvest of your zucchini plant.
 If not, it’s easy to find at your local grocery store in the produce section.